DeSciL/Qualtrics/Panel/Panel.md

 | ...        | ...             | ...               | ...                   | ... |

 The exit codes are now stored in the fields LastName and ExternalDataReference.
-You can add additional panel variable as EmbeddedDataA-EmbeddedDataZ to control the flow of your survey (not displayed here).
+Note: You can add additional panel variable as EmbeddedDataA-EmbeddedDataZ to control the flow of your survey.

 ### 3. Upload exit codes into a Qualtrics panel

-In a second step, this file must be imported into a new Qualtrics panel.
+In a thrid step, this file must be imported into a new Qualtrics panel.
 In Qualtrics click on the tab 'Panels'.
 Then click on the green button on the right side to create a new panel.
 Name the panel similar to your survey.
 Then click on 'Import From a File'.
 Click browse and choose your CSV file.